equivalentideas/WestConnex-M4-East-EIS/volume-1A/project-development-and-alternatives.md

 The following options were considered for an interchange at or near Concord:

-x

-Option C1 – no interchange: This option would involve having no interchange between the western portals and Wattle Street/Parramatta Road
+* Option C1 – no interchange: This option would involve having no interchange between the western portals and Wattle Street/Parramatta Road

-x

-Option C2 – interchange on Parramatta Road near Wentworth Road: This option would involve providing an interchange on Parramatta Road near Wentworth Road at Strathfield and Shaftesbury Road at Burwood.
+* Option C2 – interchange on Parramatta Road near Wentworth Road: This option would involve providing an interchange on Parramatta Road near Wentworth Road at Strathfield and Shaftesbury Road at Burwood.
 This option would have provided an eastbound on-ramp and a westbound off-ramp